libAtoms/extxyz/kv_tests.md

 ## ones that should work

-* integer: all combinations of
+* scalar integer: all combinations of
     * initial sign in
         * ''
         * '+'